ovedtal1/ProjectC/README.md

-# Deep-Learning Method for Low-Field MRI Reconstruction with priors learned from reference high-field data
+# Deep-Learning Method for Low-Field MRI Reconstruction with priors learned from reference High-Field data

 PyTorch implementation of ViT-Fuser + Hybrid loss for Low-Field MRI reconstruction